 Amber is building an energy retailer with a differentiated business model and value proposition that aligns with customer interests, reducing electricity costs and increasing the use of clean renewable energy.
-Amber provides electricity to customers at the wholesale market price, without any mark-up.
+Amber provides electricity to customers at the wholesale market price, without any markup.
 It instead charges its customers a flat fee of \$10 per month.
 Amber is also developing a software platform to help its customers take greater advantage of cheaper, cleaner energy when it's available by automatically optimising their energy use.
+Amber has continued to see significant growth in its business and recently completed a Series B funding round, led by Commonwealth Bank as the bank broadens its platform offering to a large retail and business customer base.